Ontario Highway 413: 2018 to present

 following a formal request from Environmental Defence.

 On May 3, 2021, Wilkinson announced that a federal EA would take place.

 In response, provincial Minister of Transportation Caroline Mulroney stated that she would work with the federal government to address “newly found concerns" on potential adverse effects on species at risk.

 Funding was committed to the project as part of the fall economic statement on November 1, 2021.

 That month, the GTA West began to be referred to by the Government of Ontario as Highway 413 for the first time.

 The highway was a contentious issue during the 2022 Ontario general election, with the Liberal, NDP and Green Party pledging to cancel the project if elected.

 The three NDP MPPs in Brampton were defeated by their PC counterparts in the election.

 In early 2023, 467 landowners along the planned route received letters requesting permission to enter their property for "intrusive and non-intrusive fieldwork" to assess the suitability of their property for the project.
 The inspections were conducted between March 2023 and the end of 2024.

 In October 2023, the Supreme Court of Canada ruled that the Impact Assessment Act was largely unconstitutional.
 Following this, Attorney General of Ontario Doug Downey announced that the province would seek legal action to prevent the federal government intervening in Highway 413.
 In March 2024, the Canadian government moved to drop the federal EA, with Downey stating "we have come to an agreement".
 In April 2024, the provincial and federal governments announced that the EA had been dropped, and that they would work together to "minimize environmental impacts in areas of federal environmental jurisdiction" and ensure that impacts to species at risk are considered.
 Following the announcement, provincial Minister of Transportation Prabmeet Sarkaria stated "we finally have certainty to move forward with the ... project".
 The announcement was criticised by other political parties and environmental groups.
 Later that month, Premier Ford announced that construction will begin in 2025.

 In October 2024, the government of Ontario tabled Bill 212, exempting the Highway 413 project from the Environmental Assessment Act, as well as speeding up property acquisitions.

 On August 27, 2025, Ontario premier Doug Ford and his provincial government confirmed they are starting construction on Highway 413.

+In September 2026, the Government of Ontario issued a notice of procurement to design and build a segment of the highway between The Gore Road in Caledon and Highway 400 in Vaughan, with a request for proposal to be issued later in the year.
+It will also include the northward extension of Highway 427 from Major Mackenzie Drive and an interchange between the two highways.